Classification Auto-Encoder based Detector against Diverse Data Poisoning Attacks: Experiments

 \subsection{Results}

 \textbf{Effect of Different Attacks}.
-As we discussed in Section \ref{section:poisonedDatection}, each type of poisoned data can have a different impact on CAE+ components.
-Figure \ref{fig:F1_RE_Laux} illustrates this fact by showing the classification error $L_{cae}$ and reconstruction error $RE_{rae}$ of the different poisoning attacks on MNIST-4-0.
+As we discussed in Section~\ref{section:poisonedDatection}, each type of poisoned data can have a different impact on CAE+ components.
+Figure~\ref{fig:F1_RE_Laux} illustrates this fact by showing the classification error $L_{cae}$ and reconstruction error $RE_{rae}$ of the different poisoning attacks on MNIST-4-0.
 Blue triangles and orange circles represent the clean and poisoned points, respectively.
 Clean data is the same for all four plots.
 For the poisoned data, the size of circles indicates their importance in degrading the SVM classification results.
 Larger circles imply that the insertion of those poisons to the SVM clean training dataset drops more accuracy.

-For all the attack types, $L_{cae}$ in Equation \eqref{eq:error_cae} plays an essential role in differentiating poisons from clean data.
-It is more prominent in flipping attacks, where the features of the poisoned data are not changed (hence the reconstruction error alone does not differentiate poisoned data from the clean data).
-Under optimal and semi-optimal attacks, the modifications that occur in the feature space discriminate clean data and poisons on the x-axis ($RE_{rae}$).
-However, the optimal attack scenario results in more effective poisons.\\
+For the flipping attack, the reconstruction error $RE_{rae}$ cannot differentiate the poisoned samples from the rest of the data since the feature space of the poisons is intact, while the classification loss $L_{cae}$ is much larger for the poisoned data.
+Under the optimal and semi-optimal attacks, the transformations that occur in the feature space discriminate the clean data and the poisons through $RE_{rae}$.
+It is more noticeable for the semi-optimal attack because the features alter more drastically than in the optimal attack.
+This discrepancy between the poisons' features and the clean space impacts their classification results and increases the loss $L_{cae}$.
+Therefore, as Equation~\ref{eq:error_cae} suggests, a mixture of both reconstruction and classification errors is required to detect diverse attacks in the context of an attack-agnostic defense.\\

 \textbf{Threshold vs. GMM}.
-According to Section \ref{section:GMM}, we pass the detectors' output to a GMM, so that we do not need to specify a threshold of possible poisoned points $K$ for filtering poisons.
+According to Section~\ref{section:GMM}, we pass the detectors' output to a GMM for clustering the data into poisoned and clean data, so that we do not need to specify a threshold of possible poisoned points $K$ for filtering poisons.
 We compare our GMM-based approach with the baseline threshold approach when a fixed number of training data is poisoned (about 10\% of the training data, i.e., 10 poisons).
 We report \textbf{F1-score} for the detection, which is the harmonic mean of the precision and recall with the best value at 1.
 F1-score is indicative of how successful a detector is in filtering poisons and passing clean data.
 An ideal detection algorithm can identify all and only poison data, which means a perfect F1-score.